Robot Monster: Mystery Science Theater 3000

-Robot Monster was featured in episode #107 of Mystery Science Theater 3000, which premiered on the Comedy Channel on December 23, 1989.
+Robot Monster was featured in episode #107 of Mystery Science Theater 3000 (MST3K), which premiered on the Comedy Channel on December 23, 1989.
 The episode also included two Commando Cody shorts, episodes 4 and 5 from Radar Men from the Moon.
-MST3K Kevin Murphy complains about many things in the movie but especially the treatment of the lead female character, "a brilliant scientist [who] turns into a blubbering imbecile at the sight of her boyfriend ...
+MST3K's Kevin Murphy complains about many things in the movie but especially the treatment of the lead female character, "a brilliant scientist [who] turns into a blubbering imbecile at the sight of her boyfriend ...
 The woman constantly gets carried around by her father, her boyfriend, and ultimately Ro-Man."

 Like most of Mystery Science Theater 3000s first-season episodes, Robot Monster has a poor reputation.
 In Paste, writer Jim Vorel placed the movie #183 (Note: Ranking based on 197 episodes as of 2018.) in his ranking of episodes from the series first twelve seasons.
 Despite the movie's reputation, Vorel calls Robot Monster "pretty harmless fun all on its own," even if the monster was created "as a combination of laziness and budget."
 Vorel contends the worst parts of the episode are the two Commando Cody shorts that precede the film and the lower-density and lower-sophistication jokes made about the movie.
-Writer Chris Morgan, however, listed Robot Monster as one of the ten worst movies shown on MST3K and ranked Ro-Man as the second-worst monster in movies featured on MST3K; still, despite Ro-Man's design — "He’s a robot, but he looks like a gorilla ... [with] an old-school diving helmet with antennae attached to it" — Morgan calls him "one of the most iconic bad movie monsters" and "the only fun thing in an otherwise incredibly boring movie."
+Writer Chris Morgan, however, listed Robot Monster as one of the ten worst movies shown on MST3K and ranked Ro-Man as the second-worst monster in movies featured on MST3K; still, despite Ro-Man's design—"He’s a robot, but he looks like a gorilla ... [with] an old-school diving helmet with antennae attached to it"—Morgan calls him "one of the most iconic bad movie monsters" and "the only fun thing in an otherwise incredibly boring movie."

 The MST3K version of the film was included as part of the Mystery Science Theater 3000, Volume XIX DVD collection, released by Shout!
 Factory on November 9, 2010.
 Special features with the film include an interview with filmmaker Larry Blamire about Robot Monster, "Larry Blamire Geeks Out," and the movie's theatrical trailer.
 The other episodes in the four-disc set include Bride of the Monster (#423), Devil Doll (#818), and Devil Fish (#911).